MorganDPickens/PDF--To---WORD/README.md

 # PDF--To---WORD

 hello everyone i was tired of people tyring to charge money for just a simple script ot turn your pdf document into a word document like what........ use the code provided above.
-Make sure you save this as a py file have a grat day!
+Make sure you save this as a py file have a great day!